-The total encroachment area associated with the proposed development is about 0.34 ha (Figure 4).
+The total encroachment area associated with the proposed development is approximately 0.19 ha (Figure 4).
 The bulk of this is represented by temporary disturbance associated with the proposed stormwater management infrastructure and are visualized as Encroachment Area B, D and E on Figure 4.
-The proposed outfall construction will be open cut and therefore will necessitate a wider swath of construction disturbance in order to install.
-The northern pipe requires 0.25 ha of site alteration to install, whereas the southeastern pipe requires 0.11 ha and the southwestern requires 0.04 ha within the natural system.
+The proposed outfall construction will be open cut and therefore will necessitate a wider swath of construction disturbance for installation.
+The northern pipe requires 0.0.01 ha of site alteration to install, whereas the southeastern pipe requires 0.11 ha and the southwestern requires 0.023 ha within the natural system.
 Much of the northern and southeastern encroachment area is within the staked feature limit.

 It is our understanding that the finalized stormwater management plan will involve the pipes terminating in a headwall and plunge pool structure, which has not been included in this report.
-The footprint of this permanent infrastructure will be considered at the next stage of design.
+The footprint of this permanent infrastructure will be addressed at the next stage of design.

-Other than for stormwater infrastructure, the proposed setbacks have been reduced in two other locations.
-Encroachment Area C represents an area where the buffer has been reduced to 6 m and therefore represents an encroachment into the buffer of 0.05 ha.
-Encroachment Area A is situated along St. John's Sideroad and represents a buffer reduction down to 3 m on the dripline.
-Compared to if the full 10 m buffer was applied here, a buffer area of 0.02 ha has been lost.
-Given the nature of the habitat involved and the physical areas it is not anticipated that there will be a measurable negative response to theses variations in buffer width.
+Other than for stormwater infrastructure, the proposed setbacks have been reduced in only one location.
+Encroachment Area C represents an area where the buffer has been reduced to 6 m and therefore represents an encroachment into the buffer of 0.03 ha.
+Given the nature of the habitat involved and the physical area it is not anticipated that there will be a measurable negative response to this minor variation in buffer width.